wp-plugins/easy-adsense-lite/readme.txt

 == Change Log ==

-* V8.60: Collecting some anonymous stats about usage for few days, can be opt out in plugin setting page.
+* V8.60: Anonymous user data collection experiment to optimize ad layouts (can be opt out from the plugin settings page).
 [Jun 25, 2015]
 * V8.20: Reverting back to the non-AJAX version of the plugin.
 [Mar 25, 2015]
 * V8.15: Minor bug fix on search widget and ad suppression while not in loop.
 [Mar 25, 2015]
 * V8.13: Serious bug fix related to multiple passes of the content filter.
 Introducing a verbosity option.
 [Mar 22, 2015]